coomar2841/image-chooser-library/README.md

 5. Added source code for the sample app
 6. Added functionality to handle activity destroyals for a few devices.
 6. Fixed issue: https://github.com/coomar2841/image-chooser-library/issues/7

-## Version 1.2.5
-1. Updated the support library
-2. Some bug fixes and error handling

 ### License
 -----------------------------------------------------------------------------------